chaonan99/calculate_gpa/README.md

 * **[gpa_required.js](gpa_required.js)** Calcualte GPA for Required (必修) and Restricted Elective (限选).
 * **[gpa_last_two.js](gpa_last_two.js)** Cauculate GPA in the last two years.
 * **[convert_to_4_scale.js](convert_to_4_scale.js)** An example to calculate 4 scale GPA.
+    * **Warning** different school may have different method to calcualte.
+This is just a method based on [this site](http://www.foreigncredits.com/Resources/GPA-Calculator/)

 # License
 * [MIT](LICENSE)